 Packet flow: ClusterIP

 The following diagram shows the DNS response and packet flow of a standard Kubernetes service.
 While pod IPs are routable from outside the cluster, a service's cluster IP is only accessible within the cluster.
-These virtual IPs are implemented by doing destination network address translation in each Kubernetes node.
+These virtual IPs are implemented by doing destination network address translation (DNAT) in each Kubernetes node.
 The kube-proxy service running on each node keeps forwarding rules up to date on each node that map the cluster IP to the IPs of healthy pods across the cluster.
 If there is a pod of the service running on the local node, then that pod is used, otherwise a random pod in the cluster is chosen.

 For more information on how Service IPs are implemented, go to the Kubernetes documentation.
 For a deep dive into Container Engine networking watch the Next 2017 talk on YouTube: